isomerpages/moe-kranjipri/_about-us/Principal's Message.md

 and celebrate each child’s effort and progress.
 Our staff care for and look out for one another, and this strong sense of collegiality is at the heart of our school’s positive culture that shapes our students’ experiences.</p>
+<p>It takes a village to raise a child and our school believes in enlisting
+the entire village to support our students’ growth an d well-being.&nbsp;
+Our students will flourish when there is strong school-parent-community partnership, underpinned by shared values and goals.
+We value the close collaboration with our&nbsp;Parent Support Group,&nbsp;School Advisory Committee, alumni and community and industry partners.
+These partnerships provide a strong support network, enrich our students’ learning experiences and offer diverse opportunities that extend learning beyond the classroom and school</p>
 <p><strong><u>Nurturing Future-Ready Learners</u></strong>
 </p>
 <p>Kranji Primary School is committed to provide a forward-looking learning